anlutfi/anlutfi.github.io/collections/_posts/photography/2019-02-04-gobidesert.markdown

   <img src="{{ site.baseurl }}/assets/images/content/posts/photography/04022019-gobidesert/IMG_5486.jpg" alt="" />
 </span>

-From the next day onward, it's a drastic change of scenery.
+From the second day onward, it's a drastic change of scenery.
 The snow completely disappears and the landscape aquires more of a stereotypical desert look.
 The accomodations also change: nomads in the Gobi desert live in tents called Gers.
 They are kept warm during the night by a hearth that's fed either by wood or manure.
 Since Gobi's bushes tend to burn quite quickly, the families that used manure were our favorites.
 The night sky was absolutely amazing, as it tends to be when the air is dry.
 <span class="image fit" style="margin-bottom:4.5em; margin-top:0.8em">
   <img src="{{ site.baseurl }}/assets/images/content/posts/photography/04022019-gobidesert/IMG_5586.jpg" alt="" />
 </span>